pardhuvarmax/Project-Ouroboros/OuroMini/firmware/README.md

 # Ouroboros Mini – Firmware Overview & Flow

 ## Overview
-The Ouroboros Mini firmware is designed for rapid deployment in a 15-day experimental build, optimized for on-device wireless scanning, telemetry logging, and TFT visualization.
+The Ouroboros Mini firmware is designed for rapid deployment in a 15-day experimental build, optimized for on-device wireless defensive and security testing, telemetry logging, and TFT visualization.
 This firmware prioritizes functional demonstration over full commercial-grade features.
 The architecture is modular, allowing rapid integration of Wi-Fi, BLE, and optional RF scanning modules.

 **Scope:**
 - On-device scanning of Wi-Fi and BLE signals